ASPIRE: The Environments and Dark Matter Halos of Luminous Quasars in the Epoch of Reionization: ASPIRE Program Design and Observations

 \subsection{NIRCam imaging data reduction}

 The NIRcam images were reduced using version 1.10.2 of the JWST Calibration Pipeline\footnote{\url{https://github.com/spacetelescope/jwst}}({\tt CALWEBB}).
 We used the reference files (\verb|jwst_1080.pmap|) from version 11.16.21 of the standard Calibration Reference Data System (CRDS) to calibrate our data.
 In addition to the standard processes, we introduced several additional steps as detailed in \cite{Wang23} and \cite{Yang23} and describe them briefly below.
 We modeled the {\it 1/f} noise from the background subtracted {\tt rate} files ({\tt rate} files are Stage 1 outputs) on a row-by-row and column-by-column basis for each amplifier following the algorithm proposed by \cite{Schlawin2020}.
 The background for the {\tt rate} files was determined iteratively after masking out detected objects in the images.
 The {\it 1/f} noise subtracted {\tt rate} files were then fed into the Stage 2 pipeline.
 To remove extra detector-level noise features and sky background, we subtracted a master background from individual Stage 2 outputs, where the master background for each NIRCam detector was constructed from all exposures observed at a similar time.
 To remove astrometric offsets between individual exposures / detectors, we aligned individual images to stars selected from GAIA DR3\footnote{For a few quasar fields that do not have enough GAIA stars, we aligned images to the DESI Legacy Imaging Surveys}.
 Since there are too few available reference stars in individual images (especially SW images), we first passed through all LW images for each quasar fields to Stage 3 pipeline to create an initial mosaic image.
 The initial mosaic image was aligned to GAIA DR3 using {\tt tweakwcs}\footnote{\url{https://github.com/spacetelescope/tweakwcs}} and then the individual images were aligned to the mosaic image.
 The calibrated and aligned files were then passed through the Stage 3 pipeline to create drizzled images in each bands.
 During the resampling step, we used a fixed pixel scale of 0.031\arcsec\, for SW images and 0.0315\arcsec\, for LW images with {\tt pixfrac=0.8}.
-To improve the astrometry of the mosaic images, we further aligned all drizzled images for each quasar field to GAIA DR3.
-Finally, we derived and subtract a background for each mosaic using {\tt photutils}\footnote{\url{https://photutils.readthedocs.io}}.
+To improve the astrometry of the mosaic images, we further aligned all drizzled images for each quasar field to GAIA DR3. {The aligned mosaic images have a precise astrometry and the comparison of NIRCam positions with Gaia catalog typically reveals small offsets of $\sim$50 mas after considering proper motions.} Finally, we derived and subtract a background for each mosaic using {\tt photutils}\footnote{\url{https://photutils.readthedocs.io}}.